DylanFarge/RADCAT/README.md

 # RADCAT (Radio Analysis of Duplicates CATalogue)

-`RADCAT` is an amulgimation of existing catalogues in literature where the usage of the Vertex Cover Heuristc is employed to detect unique radio sources that does not get duplicate references being catalogued during compilation.
+`RADCAT` is an amulgimation of existing catalogues in literature where the usage of the Vertex Cover Heuristc is employed to remove duplicate sources during catalogue compilation.
 Furthermore, `RADCAT` is comprised out of  radio sources that have been observed not only in the __FIRST__ and __NVSS__ surveys, but also the __LoTSS__ survey.

-With the inclusion of six new `RADCAT` dataset that can be found on [Zenodo](XXX), we facilitate the evaluation of various machine learning models that can leverage multi-modal survey inputs to enhance classification accuracy.
+`RADCAT` was used to construct six dataset (that can be found on [Zenodo](https://zenodo.org/records/14718007)), and as such its purpose is to facilitate various machine learning models that can leverage multi-modal survey inputs to enhance classification accuracy.
 This includes testing different transfer learning approaches across surveys with varying resolution and sensitivity, as well as exploring cross-survey image generation techniques.
-The six datasets that depict the sources catalogued in `RADCAT in` are:
+The six datasets that depict the sources catalogued in `RADCAT` are:

 1) `RADCAT-F` (Image dataset with fixed pixel resolution across surveys).
 1) `RADCAT-Fc` (RADCAT-F with sigma clipping applied).
 1) `RADCAT-V` (Image dataset with varying pixel resolution across surveys).
-1) `RADCAT-Vc` (RADCAT-F with sigma clipping applied).
+1) `RADCAT-Vc` (RADCAT-V with sigma clipping applied).
-1) `RADVIS `(Gridded visibilities dataset).
+1) `RADVIS `(Reverse engineered visibilities dataset).
 1) `RADVISc` (RADVIS with sigma clipping applied to the images before reverse engineering visibilities).

 ## Column Headings of `RADCAT.csv`: